Xxlayna Marie

-Nitosha Nicole Duran (born March 6, 2000), known professionally as Xxlayna Marie, is an American pornographic actress.
+Xxlayna Marie (born 1999 or 2000) is an American pornographic film actress.

-Duran was and raised in Oregon with Latin American and Cherokee roots.
+Marie was raised in Lebanon, Oregon with Latin American and Cherokee roots.

 Early life

-Originally from Oregon, Duran originally worked at a KFC as a teenager, making US$11 an hour.
-Duran stated that at this time she dealt with alcohol issues and an eviction.
+Originally from Oregon, Marie originally worked at a KFC as a teenager, making US$11 an hour.
+Marie stated that at this time she dealt with alcohol issues and an eviction.

 Career

-Duran began her career in April 2021, filming with companies such as Bang Bros and HussiePass.
-In November 2023, it was stated she was making US$1000 a day in modeling contracts.
+Marie began her career in April 2021, filming with companies such as Bang Bros and HussiePass.
+In November 2023, it was stated she was earning US$1,000 a day from modeling contracts.

 In April 2023, she appeared in a shoot for Ricky's Room.

 Awards

-Duran was selected as Cherry Pimps' Cherry of the Month for March 2022.
+Marie was selected as Cherry Pimps' Cherry of the Month for March 2022.
 She was also named NubilePorn.com's Flavor of the Month for November 2022, for which she starred in a scene with Ricky Spanish.

-She was selected as the Trophy Girl for the 40th AVN Awards, in which she was nominated for 'Best New Startlet', ultimately losing out to Charly Summer.
+She was selected as the Trophy Girl for the 40th AVN Awards, in which she was nominated for Best New Starlet, ultimately losing out to Charly Summer.

+She won the AVN Award for Best Tag-Team Sex Scene in 2026.

 Personal life

-As of March 2024, Duran lived in Las Vegas, Nevada.
+As of March 2024, Marie lived in Las Vegas, Nevada.